dylan-davidson/Core-Connect-4/Core.md

 ## FEN Strings
 The position notation used to describe the Connect 4 Board is based on the FEN notation used in chess.
 Forsyth-Edwards Notation (FEN) is a standard notation for describing a particular board position of a chess game.
 The purpose of FEN is to provide all the necessary information to restart a game from a particular position.

 The format first lists piece placement.
+* The rows are described from bottom row to top row, separated by forward slashes <code>/</code>
-Each row is described from row 1 to row 6 (bottom row to top row); each column within a row is described from column 1 to column 7 (left column to right column).
-Note: these numbers are according to the display and NOT by indices of the array.
+* Each column within a row is described from left column to right column, in the following format:
   * If a location is occupied, it will be denoted using the 'x' or 'o' character that occupies the location.
-* Unoccupied locations are noted by the number of consecutive blank locations.
+  * Unoccupied locations are noted by the number of consecutive blank locations in that row.
   * A single unoccupied location is denoted as '1'.
-Each row will be separated by a single '/'.
+* After all rows of the board are written in this way, there is a space and the character of the next player to move (either 'x' or 'o').

 **Examples**